alvin677/marsx/README.md

 scene.add(cube2);
 ```
 # Physics
-**Apply physics to project, put in 'scene' script:**
+**Apply physics to project, put in 'scene' script:** <br />
 *Important notice: In the userData of each object, you must enter 2 parameters where one determine whether the object is anchored/unachored and the other the mass of the object!
-Example 1: [ "anchored", 100 ] Example 2: [ "unanchored", 10 ]
+Example 1: [ "anchored", 100 ] Example 2: [ "unanchored", 10 ]*
 ```js
 const timeStep = 1 / 60; // 60 FPS